-Can I get it here in time?
+Will I get it in time?

 What’s Driving the Fertilizer Market Up

 As exciting as it is to watch commodity prices creep up, those high prices also lead to higher fertilizer prices.
 You need nutrients to make the yield that makes the money.
-So the key is finding ways to make those nutrients count.
+So, the key is finding ways to make those nutrients count.
 Wasted nutrients are wasted money.

 How Can Farmers Get the Most Out of Their Fertilizer